 All staff of the University are entitled to use the Library, the Human Resources department issues staff cards, read more about staff cards.
 Access to the Library is via access control gates; therefore you must have your staff card with you in order to gain entrance.
 If you have not previously used the James Hardiman Library please request that a library account be created for you by logging a ticket through the Library & IT Ticketing System.

 All graduates (alumni) of NUI Galway are entitled to free lifetime access to the library.
 There is a charge if you want to borrow books shown in the table below.
+Due to terms of publisher/provider license agreements, off-campus access to electronic resources is only for current NUI Galway students and staff.
 In order to join the library as an alumnis you will need to provide proof of graduation such as a copy of either your transcripts or your conferring parchment.
 Alternatively you can contact the Alumni Office to obtain proof of graduation.
 Once you have the proof of graduation please follow the How to apply section below.

 Graduates of NUI Galway, students from other Universities and members of the public requiring access for genuine research purposes or scholarly needs may apply to use the James Hardiman Library.
 As the James Hardiman Library’s primary function is to serve the needs of its students and staff, the interests of External users or Reciprocal Schemes should not conflict with the needs of NUIG students or staff.